5 min read

 Contractor or Employee?
-The Dangers of Misclassification
+The Risks of Misclassification

-One common hiring mistake is calling someone a contractor when they should be classified as a full-time employee with benefits.
+If you’re planning to grow your team on a global scale, it’s important to ensure that you classify your workers accurately.
+One common hiring mistake is calling someone a contractor when they should be classified as a full-time employee with benefits and protections.
 If you commit contractor misclassification, you could face severe fines and penalties — and even be banned from acquiring talent within that country.

 Fought the law, and the law won